• Skip to primary navigation

 A collage of two photos showing how to test the lokum consistency.

 1. We aim that the bottom of the pan be clear with no burnt mixture as shown above.
+Use a wooden spoon or a rubber spatula to check it.

-2. Keep cooking the mixture on very low flame and start checking the consistency when your timer reads 10 minutes.
+2. Keep cooking the mixture on a very low flame and start checking the consistency when your timer reads 10 minutes.
 Take a small portion of the mixture with a spoon and dip it in a cup of iced water.
 Wait until it cools down completely and test the texture.
 You might want to chew on it as well to make sure it has reached your preferred texture.

 A collage of two photos showing coloring the lokum and adding nuts.